tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/batchservice/Batch-Service-REST-API-Versioning.md

 ms.author: "tamram"
 manager: "timlt"
 ---

 # Batch Service REST API Versioning
   Operations provided by the Batch service REST API may have multiple versions for backwards compatibility as the API evolves over time.
 You must specify which version of an operation you wish to use when it is called by providing the version with your REST call.
 If your application calls an older version of an operation, you can choose to continue calling the older version, or modify your code to call a newer version.
-If the version is not specified or an incorrect version is specified, then an error will be returned.
+If the version is not specified or an incorrect version is specified, then an error is returned.

- To specify which version of an operation to use, specify the *api-version* query parameter.
+ To specify which version of an operation to use, set the *api-version* query parameter.
 The version is of the format Group.Major.Minor where Group is in the format ‘YYYY-MM-DD’ and Major is an integer and Minor is an integer.